 PC 816 Program Administration.
 This course covers the basic principles and methods of developing and managing organizations devoted to the delivery of professional psychological services.
-The course includes such issues as program development, budgeting, cost accounting, personnel management, fund raising, risk management, quality assurance, and relevant legal/ethical principles.
-Prerequisite: PC829.
-(Third year PsyD)

 PC 817 Marketing Professional Services.
 This course covers the basic principles and methods for marketing psychological services.
-Included are such topics as service definition, needs assessment, identifying market opportunities, planning marketing strategies, researching the competition, setting objectives, choosing promotional tools, and professional ethics.
-Prerequisite: PC829.
-(Third year PsyD) (2 units)
+(2 units)